-The City of Pasco received HOME funds totaling \$193,214 for use in the newly developed Community Housing Improvement Program (CHIP).
-Pasco hired Creative Housing Solutions to start the Community Housing Improvement Program (CHIP) in 2006, providing owner-occupied rehabilitation loans to assist in rehabilitating Pasco's downtown Museum and Longfellow neighborhoods.
-Ten rehabilitations were completed in 2007 for a total of 16 rehabilitations to date.
+The City of Pasco received HOME funds totaling \$193,224 in 2008 for use in the newly developed Community Housing Improvement Program (CHIP).
+Pasco contracted with Kiemle & Hagood Company to continue the Community Housing Improvement Program (CHIP) started in 2006.
+CHIP provides first time homebuyers assistance and owner-occupied rehabilitation loans to assist in rehabilitating Pasco's downtown Museum and Longfellow neighborhoods.
+In 2008, Kiemle & Hagood completed an independent review of the 16 rehabilitations completed to validate cost reasonableness.